cweitz621/Truncate_Email_Body_HubSpot_Workflow_Action/README.md

-# HubSpot Email Truncation Workflow Action
+# HubSpot Email Body Truncation Workflow Action

 A simple HubSpot workflow action that takes in a recently logged email, truncates the text, and saves it into a task or custom property.